AdaCheng/adacheng.github.io/_posts/2019-08-12-Jiuge A Human-Machine Collaborative Chinese Classical Poetry.md

     \end{equation}
     $$

-> For details, you can read my another note [<Neural Machine Traslation By Jointly Learning To Align And Translate>](https://adacheng.github.io/paper_note/2019/06/13/Neural-Machine-Traslation-By-Jointly-Learning-To-Align-And-Translate/).
+> For details, you can read my another note [Neural Machine Traslation By Jointly Learning To Align And Translate](https://adacheng.github.io/paper_note/2019/06/13/Neural-Machine-Traslation-By-Jointly-Learning-To-Align-And-Translate/).

 ### Decoder Model with Style Disentanglement